Operator RamLUT (imaFlex)

 • text_raw

 This mode is similar to mode text_with_checks but comprises less checks for errors.
-In this mode each entry must be in a separate line.
+In this mode each value must be provided in a separate line.
 Loading a file in this mode is faster compared to the text_with_checks mode.
-The Example from above would look like that in text_raw mode:
+The example from above would look as follows in text_raw mode:

 • binary

 The binary mode assumes a binary file, where 8 bytes are used for each kernel entry of a LUT element.
-If the kernel entry is smaller than 64 Bit, the unused bits are ignored.
+If the kernel entry values can be represented by less than 64 bit, the unused bits are ignored.
 This is the fastest method of writing values into the LUT.
-The example from above would look like that in binary mode:
+The example from above would look as follows in binary mode:

-In all three modes the number of entries in the files has to match the number of LUT elements.
-Thus, the files must contain 2^InputBitWidth kernel entries.
-A partial initialization is not possible.
+In all three modes the number of entries in the files must not exceed the number of LUT elements and the number of values must be a multiple of KernelSize.
+Thus, the files must contain up to 2^InputBitWidth * KernelSize values.

 Note that the DRAM technology offers very poor performance for random access.
 In a worst case scenario when each consecutive access to the DRAM causes a page miss and requires a new row activation, the DRAM throughput suffers 90% loss of the maximal performance, resulting in about 10% bandwidth usage.